ProximoBinks/RenewableConceptDriftEnergyForecasting/README.md

 2. Train the GRU model to learn patterns in the time-series data.
 3. Use XGBoost to correct any errors made by the GRU model.
 4. Combine the outputs to form the final hybrid model.
+5. Implement a retraining strategy to ensure the model adapts to new data patterns when concept drift is detected.

 ## Results